emmanuelkech/planets-facts/README.md

 # Frontend Mentor - Planets fact site solution

-This is a solution to the [Skilled e-learning landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f).
+This is a solution to the [Planets fact site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents